Betty Draper: Backstory

 Betty was born Elizabeth Hofstadt in 1932.
 According to her son's birth certificate, she was born in Cape May, New Jersey, where her wealthy family summered.
-In season two the character is said to have been raised in the home rule Philadelphia suburb of Elkins Park, in Cheltenham Township.
+In season two the character is said to have been raised in the home rural Philadelphia suburb of Elkins Park, in Cheltenham Township.
 Betty is of German ancestry.
 Betty attended Bryn Mawr College, an exclusive Seven Sister college majoring in anthropology, after which she briefly modeled in Italy before moving to Manhattan.
 It was during this time that she met Don Draper: he was writing ad copy for a fur company, and she was one of their models.
 He began courting her by buying her the fur coat she wore at a shoot.
 Betty and Don were married in May 1953.
 Betty's mother Ruth died early in 1960, three months before the events of the episode "Ladies Room".
 Her father, Gene (Ryan Cutrona), has a girlfriend named Gloria (Darcy Shean), whom Betty dislikes and whom her father marries sometime in the 18 months between seasons 1 and 2; Gloria leaves Gene when he begins showing signs of mental deterioration in Season 3.
 He moved in with the Drapers during season 3 and later died in that season, set in 1963.
 Betty has a brother, William (Eric Ladin), who is married to Judy (Megan Henning) and whose daughters Don and Betty consider to be "rowdy."
 Betty's confidantes have included her neighbor Francine Hanson (Anne Dudek) and Glen Bishop (Marten Holden Weiner), the young son of divorcée Helen Bishop (Darby Stanchfield).
 Ill-suited for parenting, Betty has a strained relationship with her children, particularly with her daughter Sally (Kiernan Shipka).